Table of Contents

 What Experts Say

-According to the Gartner Magic Quadrant for Analytics and Business Intelligence Platforms (2024), Microsoft Power BI continues to hold a Leader position for its strong product vision, affordability, and deep integration with the Microsoft ecosystem.
-Gartner highlights Power BI’s “ease of use, rich visualization options, and accessibility for all business users,” making it one of the most widely adopted BI tools globally.
+According to Gartner Magic Quadrant for Analytics and Business Intelligence Platforms (2024), Microsoft Power remains BI in the leading position thanks to its strong product approach, affordability and deep integration with the Microsoft system.
+Gartner highlights Power BIS “Ease of use, rich visualization options and availability for all business users”, making it one of the most adopted BI tools globally.

 On the other hand, Looker (Google Cloud Looker) is noted as a Visionary in Gartner’s report.
 It stands out for its powerful data modeling layer (LookML) and tight integration with Google Cloud Platform (GCP).
 Gartner praises Looker for “enabling governed data exploration and consistent metric definitions across organizations,” which is highly valuable for enterprises with complex analytics needs.

-Similarly, the Forrester Wave™: Augmented BI Platforms (Q3 2024) ranks Power BI among the top solutions for “advanced analytics democratization,” while Looker earns recognition for “strong developer-focused data modeling and embedded analytics capabilities.”
+Similarly, the Forrester Wave: Augmented BI Platforms (Q3 2024) ranks Power BI among the top solutions for “advanced analytics democratization,” while Looker earns recognition for “strong developer-focused data modeling and embedded analytics capabilities.”

 Market Trends & Adoption Statistics